Hands Off Amherst! Saturday, April 5th, 10:30-11:30 am at the Jones Library.

-We've chartered a bus to join the rally at the Boston Common.
+We've filled our bus to join the rally at the Boston Common there are so many ways to get involved!

 We need every voice to say Hands Off!